Law officers of the Crown: England and Wales

 The Attorney General for England and Wales, a member of the UK Government, is similarly the chief law officer of the Crown in England and Wales and advises and represents the Crown and government departments in court.
 By convention, and unlike the papers of other ministers, this legal advice is available to subsequent governments.
 In the second half of the 20th century it became unusual for the Attorney General to be formally a member of the Cabinet.
 Rather he/she would attend only when the Cabinet required legal advice.

 The Attorney General oversees the small Attorney General's Office and also has responsibility for the Government Legal Department, which is headed by the Treasury Solicitor.
 In practice, the Treasury Solicitor (who also has the title of Procurator General) normally provides the lawyers or briefs Treasury Counsel to appear in court, although the Attorney General may appear in person.
 The person appointed to this role provides legal advice to the Government, acts as the representative of the public interest and resolves issues between government departments.
 The Government Legal Department provides advice to government departments, instructing independent counsel where necessary.
 The Attorney General is a barrister and can appear in court in person, though in practice he/she rarely does so, and then only in cases of outstanding national importance.
 In those cases the Government Legal Department provides his back-up.
 When appearing in court in person he/she is addressed by the judge as "Mr. Attorney".

 The Attorney General also has supervisory powers over prosecutions, including those mounted by the Crown Prosecution Service, headed by the Director of Public Prosecutions; the Serious Fraud Office; and the Revenue and Customs Prosecutions Office.
 While the Attorney General is not personally involved with prosecutions, some prosecutions (e.g. rioting) cannot be commenced without their consent, and they generally have the power to halt prosecutions.
 Criminal prosecutions are the responsibility of the Crown Prosecution Service, headed by the Director of Public Prosecutions.
 The Attorney General may appeal cases to the higher courts where, although the particular case is settled, there may be a point of law of public importance at issue.

 The Attorney General has public interest functions, being, for example, the trustee of default where a sole trustee has died, and can also take cases to the Supreme Court where points of general legal importance need to be settled.

-The Attorney General's deputy is the Solicitor General for England and Wales, held by Lucy Rigby, since 2 December 2024.
+The Attorney General's deputy is the Solicitor General for England and Wales.
 Under the Law Officers Act 1997, the Solicitor General may do anything on behalf of, or in the place of, the Attorney General, and vice versa.